Active viscoelastic nematics with partial degree of order: Active fluid approximation

 so that we recover the same combination of terms ($\bD$, $\bQ\bD + \bD \bQ$, and $\bQd$) that is traditionally obtained when the dissipation function is truncated at second degree in $\bQ$, $\bQd$ \cite{94Beris,98Qian,17Yeomans} (see \cite{04Virga,12Virga_book} for a fuller discussion).
 It is worth noticing that the activity remodelling tensor $\bTa$ is explicitly included also in the ordering tensor equation \eqref{eq:Q_fast}.

-\section{Active spontaneous flow in the isotropic phase}
+\subsection{Active spontaneous flow in the isotropic phase}

-Active nematics have a natural tendency to flow when the activity parameter overcome a typical critical value \cite{05voituriez,09edwards,11Giomi,12Giomi,16Turzi,17Shendruk}.
-To investigate the interplay between activity and preferred order, we study the spontaneous flow of an active nematic fluid in a simple channel geometry.
-For simplicity, we consider a system with translational invariance along $x$, and we assume that the unknown fields depend only on the transverse variable $y$ (see Fig. \ref{fig:spflow}).
+A distinguishing feature of active nematics is that they have a natural tendency to flow when the activity parameter overcome a typical critical value \cite{05voituriez,09edwards,11Giomi,12Giomi,16Turzi,17Shendruk}.
+It is then natural to test our model against such a prediction and, in particular, to investigate the interplay between activity and preferred order.
+To this end, we study the spontaneous flow of an active nematic fluid in a simple channel geometry.
+We consider here only high-dense suspensions, where density variations are negligible and the material is nearly incompressible.
+Therefore we neglect the important effect of particle concentration at the boundaries that is observed for low-dense active suspensions \cite{14Fily}.
+For simplicity, we consider a system with translational invariance along $x$, and we assume that the unknown fields, $v_x$, $Q_{xx}$ and $Q_{xy}$, depend only on the transverse variable $y$ (see Fig. \ref{fig:spflow}).
+We recall that in our two-dimensional example $\bQ$ and $\str{\bh}$ are $2 \times 2$ symmetric and traceless matrices, so that $Q_{yx}=Q_{xy}$, $Q_{yy}=-Q_{xx}$, $\str{h}_{yx}=\str{h}_{xy}$ and $\str{h}_{yy}=-\str{h}_{xx}$.
+The degree of order, $S$, and the director, $\bn$, are then derived from the eigenvalues and eigenvectors of $\bQ$.

-The equations of motions are given as in \eqref{eq:balanceeqns}, where the Cauchy stress tensor and the molecular field are given as in the active fluid approximation described in \S\ref{sec:fast_relaxation}.
-We also assume no-slip boundary conditions for the velocity field $v_x(y)$ and tangential conditions for the director.
-The order in the active system is governed by a Landau-de Gennes potential, whose minimum is denoted with $\spr$, the preferred value of the degree of order $S$.
-In our thin channel geometry this is
+The nematic degree of order in the active system is governed by a Landau-de Gennes potential, whose minimum is denoted with $\spr$, the preferred value of the degree of order $S$.
+In our thin channel geometry, we posit

 where we have parametrized $\sigma_{\text{LdG}}(\bQ) $ using the nematic coherence length $\xi = \sqrt{4k/C}$, and the preferred degree of order is $\spr=\sqrt{-2A/C}$.
 The nematic coherence length compares the strength of the elastic and thermodynamic contributions to the free-energy.
 It characterizes the size of the domains, where the degree of orientation may be different from the preferred value $\spr$.
 We have omitted the cubic term in Eq.\eqref{eq:LdG2D} since we are using the two-dimensional ordering tensor $\bQ$, which has only one quadratic invariant.
 In the nematic phase, the Landau-de Gennes potential has two symmetric minima in $S= + \spr$ and $S= - \spr$, and a maximum in $S=0$.
 The isotropic phase corresponds to $S=0$.
 To see the effect of preferred order on the flow, we perform the linear analysis using a generic value for $\spr$.
 The isotropic case will be discussed by setting $\spr=0$ in the final formulas.